The formation of CDM haloes I: Collapse thresholds and the ellipsoidal collapse model: protohaloes in cosmological simulations

-In Figure~\ref{Fig:density_field} we show an example of this.
-Here we plot the linearly extrapolated density field, $1+\delta$ centered on a $2.99\times 10^{13} h^{-1} {\rm M}_{\odot}$ proto-halo (red dots) identified in the initial conditions of our 150\Mpch{} box.
-Isodensity contours corresponding to fixed density contrasts of $\delta=1.0$ and $\delta=1.686$ are also shown.
-The iso-density contours enclosing the peak around which the halo collapses provides an intuitive sense of the (projected) spatial distribution of dark matter surrounding the peak: the peak is extended along a high density ridge connecting two massive structures and separating two low density voids.
-The long axis of the {\em proto-halo}, however, lies transverse to that of the density ridge in which it forms.
-It is easy to understand why.
-Material flowing out of the voids leads to maximal compression along an axis roughly perpendicular to the density ridge, whereas tides from the surrounding large scale structure cause dilation along the ridge.
-The net result is a push-and-pull of material that sets the shape of the proto-halo such that its long axis coincides with the direction of maximum compression, or infall, and its shortest axis to direction of maximum dilation.
-The grey arrows in Figure~\ref{Fig:density_field} show the linear velocity field in the vicinity of the proto-halo, and help to clarify the impact of large-scale tides on gravitational collapse around density peaks.
+If boundaries of protohaloes are determined by the external tidal field then both the relative magnitude and sign of the eigenvalues, $\lambda_i$, establish their over-all shape.
+In Fig.~\ref{Fig:density_field} we show an example of this, where we plot the linearly extrapolated density field, $1+\delta$, centred on a $\sim 3\times 10^{13}\, h^{-1}\, {\rm M}_{\odot}$ protohalo (red dots) in the initial conditions of our 150\Mpch{} box simulation.
+The contours enclosing the density peak around which the halo collapses provide an intuitive picture of the spatial distribution of DM in its vicinity: its mass distribution is extended along a high-density ridge connecting two massive structures and separating two low-density voids.
+The long axis of the {\em protohalo}, however, lies transverse to that of the density peak, and it is easy to understand why.
+Material flows out of the voids towards the higher density filament along an axis roughly perpendicular to it, whereas the large-scale overdensities result in dilation along the ridge.
+The net effect is a push-and-pull of material that sets the shape and orientation of the protohalo such that its long axis coincides with the direction of maximum compression, or infall, and its short axis to the direction of maximum expansion.
+The grey arrows in Fig.~\ref{Fig:density_field} sample the linear velocity field and help clarify the impact of large-scale tides on gravitational collapse around the density peak.

-Similar results were discussed previously by \citet{Porciani2002b}, who found a very strong alignment between the eigenvectors of proto-halo's inertia tensors and those of the tidal shear at the proto-halo's center.
-Their results, based on one cosmological N-body simulation, indicate that the the geometry of the linear tidal field has a substantial impact on the geometry of Lagrangian regions which are destined to form haloes.
-Whether or not the inertia tensors of density peaks (above a given density contrast) correlate with their local tidal field remains a pending issue which holds particular relevance for theories of galaxy formation.

-From a dynamical perspective the in and outflow of material around proto-halo centers can be characterized by the signs of the eigenvalues of the deformation tensor measured at their centers of mass.
-These indicate whether the initial flows along the principle axes are of compression ($+$) or dilation ($-$).